-You’ll also need to consider factors like how many trees you can fit in, how much water you have, and how much time you have in deciding the total number of trees you want.
+When deciding the total number of trees you want you’ll also need to consider factors like how many trees you can fit in, how much water you have, and how much time you have.

 When choosing the actual varieties, think about including some lesser-known varieties, like these unusual but delicious Kieffer pears.

 These hard-to-find Fragar heritage white peaches are another example of an unusual variety that’s worth seeking out.